Cemputus/Food-Delivery-app/README.md

-# Restaurant Delivery Service App
+# Food Delivery Service App

-The **Restaurant Delivery Service App** is a Python-based command-line application that facilitates restaurant management, customer ordering, and delivery tracking.
+The **Food Delivery Service App** is a Python-based command-line application that facilitates restaurant management, customer ordering, and delivery tracking.
 With three main user roles—**Restaurant**, **Customer**, and **Delivery Person**—the app provides an interactive platform for placing and managing food orders seamlessly.

 ## Features